Manipulation model

 SessionSession of the manipulation (required).
 Must reference an existing session.
 Example: “Optogenetic stimulation session #2”

-EquipmentEquipment used for the manipulation (required).
+EquipmentEquipment used for the manipulation (optional).
 Must reference existing equipment.
 Example: “LED driver #1”

 NotesNotes about the manipulation (string).
 Example: “20Hz stimulation protocol completed successfully”